aenthill/aenthill.github.io/docs/03-how-does-it-work.md

 ## Aent

 As you understand, an *Aent* is a Docker image which has a binary called <code>aent</code>.
-This binary accepts two arguments:
+This binary should accept two arguments:

 * The event name (a string)
 * The payload (a string too) which contains the data associated to the event